WOA-Project/SurfaceDuo-Guides/Uninstall.md

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-If you caused modifications to Android system partitions and are not knowingly using Custom Trusted Boot certificates or do not know what we're talking about here but flashed a dual boot image onto your device, you need to revert this.
+If you caused modifications to Android™ system partitions and are not knowingly using Custom Trusted Boot certificates or do not know what we're talking about here but flashed a dual boot image onto your device, you need to revert this.
 Please see the dual boot guide for assistance first and foremost.
 Otherwise below's steps will brick your device.

 ## What you'll get 🛒